AhmedHusseinElsayed19/Forklift-Odometry/README.md

 # Package Content
 - cititruck_description:

-launch folder: Contains all the RVIZ files. mesh folder: Includes the 3D models of the forklift and its additional parts in .dae format. urdf folder: Contains the .xacro files and trials of the ETV216 forklift.
+a. launch folder: Contains all the RVIZ files.
+b. mesh folder: Includes the 3D models of the forklift and its additional parts in .dae format.
+c. urdf folder: Contains the .xacro files and trials of the ETV216 forklift.
-launch: Contains all the .launch files.
+d. launch: Contains all the .launch files.

 - rviz_configs